Nuclear Museum Logo

 National Museum of Nuclear Science & History

 Manuel Schwartz was a physicist.
-He worked at Los Alamos as civilian employee from about July 6, 1944 until January or February 1946.
+He worked at Los Alamos as a civilian employee from about July 6, 1944, until January or February 1946.
 He was principally a member of the theoretical group.
 He also worked for Dr. Kenneth Greisen’s group, where he did some computational work.
 His wife, Ethel Schwartz, worked in the office until becoming pregnant with their son, Joel.

 Manuel Schwartz’s Timeline